Get E-Book

 const i18n = await import(`./locales/${lang}.js`);

-If the target module has not been loaded, import() starts the same resolution, linking, and evaluation path used by static imports.
+If the target module has not been loaded yet, import() starts the same resolution, linking, and evaluation path used by static imports.
 If the target is already cached under the same resolved URL, the promise resolves to the cached namespace object.
-The module is not evaluated again.
+The module body does not run again.

 URL-Based Module Resolution